myokit/myokit/docs/source/api_simulations/index.rst

 or two-dimensional logs often take the shape of a rectangular grid.
 While the :class:`DataLog` class is built for maximum flexibility and allows irregular shapes, it can often be useful to exploit the rectangular grid shape of the data.
-For these cases, the data logs can be converted to specialised structures called :class:`DataBlock1d` and :class:`DataBlock2d`.
+For these cases, the data logs can be converted to specialized structures called :class:`DataBlock1d` and :class:`DataBlock2d`.

 A few specialized classes are included in the simulations package.
 The